liferay/liferay-docs/userGuide/en/chapters/09-social-networking.markdown

 development environment for gadgets providing syntax highlighting, a preview function, undo/redo options, and built in tabs for working on multiple gadgets at once.
 You can also organize and manage gadgets through a simple file manager embedded into the portlet.
-To access the gadget editor, go to the control panel and click on *OpenSocial Gadget Editor* in the *Content* section.
+To access the gadget editor, go to the Control Panel and click on *OpenSocial Gadget Editor* in the *Content* section.

 Once you have created and saved a gadget using the editor, click on the wrench